SilasiLab/microspheres/README.md

 When you are running $ python, please make sure that $ which python, points to your python3 installation.
 If running $ which python points to /usr/bin/python27 or another path suffixed with a number containing "2", please try running the scripts with $ python3.

+The dependencies for these scripts are very stable and different versions of the dependencies should all work, within reason.

 # Hardware Assembly

 # Cloning the Repo